 Old Sacramento's museums provide a good introduction to the region’s considerable history, but the Gold Country's heart lies along Highway 49, which winds the approximately 300-mile north–south length of the historic mining area.
 The highway—often a twisting, hilly, two-lane road—begs for a convertible with the top down.

 A new era dawned for California when James Marshall turned up a gold nugget in the tailrace of a sawmill he was constructing along the American River.
-Before January 24, 1848, Mexico and the United States were still wrestling for ownership of what would become the Golden State.
-With Marshall's discovery, the United States tightened its grip on the region, and prospectors from all over the world came to seek their fortunes in the Mother Lode.
+On January 24, 1848, Mexico and the United States were still wrestling for ownership of what would become the Golden State.
+Marshall's discovery helped compel the United States to tighten its grip on the region, and prospectors from all over the world soon came to seek their fortunes in the Mother Lode.

 As gold fever seized the nation, California's population of 15,000 swelled to 265,000 within three years.
 The mostly young, male adventurers who arrived in search of gold—the '49ers—became part of a culture that discarded many of the button-down conventions of the eastern states.
 It was also a violent time.
 Yankee prospectors chased Mexican miners off their claims, and California's leaders initiated a plan to exterminate the local Native American population.
 Bounties were paid and private militias were hired to wipe out the Native Americans or sell them into slavery.
 California was to be dominated by the Anglo.